theelioway/bones/doc/playing-god.md

 ### A few days later...

-# Just remove something from the list, but it isn't deleted.
+# Just remove something from the list, but it isn't destroyed.
 npm run bones -- unlistT god lucifer npm run bones -- listT god